-How do live evening courses work?
+How do evening courses work?

-We want to make sure that you get the most out of our live evening courses and feel confident that you’re choosing the right course.
+We want to make sure that you get the most out of our evening courses and feel confident that you’re choosing the right course.
 Continue reading for answers to common questions about these courses, and further details on how you can request additional help or advice.

 • Classes include discussion and writing exercises, along with one workshopping session for each student, in which you’ll receive detailed feedback on your work;